 Lashon Academy respectfully petitions the Los Angeles County Board of Education to approve the enclosed material revision to expand the Charter School to serve grades TK-8.
-Previously, the County granted Lashon Academy a charter renewal for a five-year term from July 1, 2018 through June 30, 2023.
+Previously, the County granted Lashon Academy a charter renewal for a five-year term from July 1, 2018 through June 30, 2023, which was extended, by operation of law, to June 30, 2026 (Education Code Section 47607.4).